Tea estate “Jungpana” in Darjeeling, northeast India – click picture to enlarge

 On the flipside of the price-quality spiral, later in March pickings of such estates are what will – starting from April – be widely available at Western tea shops at significantly lower prices.
 By then, however, they’ll have the very best of the spring season already have behind them.
 And this is, when some other Darjeeling tea estates – based on their highland location – will only start their first and most premium pickings.
 To them applies the same cycle as described for lowland estates above, just shifted in time by a few weeks.
 Plus, of course, they won’t be the first ones one the market anymore.
 Friends of Darjeeling teas do know this.
 So, for them, the anticipation of the year’s first Makaibari only begins right after the waves of enthusiasm about the early Jungpana first flush might have started to subside…

-2018 is much likely to become a year of superlatives for Darjeeling teas in all respects.
+2018 fulfills all prerequisites to be considered as a year of superlatives for Darjeeling teas in all respects.
 The preceding winter’s climate has been as favorable as not in decades, with temperatures dropping to around 0°C and rain in January.
 The latter has temporarily even covered the tea gardens in the form of snow, thus creating perfect conditions for the accumulation of active substances in the tea leaf.
 And the near-complete missing of summer and autumn pickings in 2017, owed to last year’s social unrest in Darjeeling, might have been good for not many things, but certainly for this year’s tea!